Dutch trial over downing of flight MH17 to start without suspects

 The JIT concluded in May 2018 that the missile launcher "that took down flight MH17 belonged to the 53rd Anti-Aircraft Missile Brigade of the Russian Federation".
 It was based at the Kursk military base, just across the Ukrainian border, it said.

-The Russian Defence Ministry said at the time: "Not a single air defense missile launcher of the Russian Armed Forces has ever crossed the Russian-Ukrainian border."
+The Russian Defence Ministry said at the time: "Not a single air defence missile launcher of the Russian Armed Forces has ever crossed the Russian-Ukrainian border."

 (Reporting by Anthony Deutsch and Stephanie van den Berg; Additional reporting by Andrew Osborn in Moscow; Editing by Janet Lawrence)